 Preventive strategies for infections known to be transmitted in health care settings include immunizations for vaccine preventable diseases.
-Students entering SHTM must show immunity to measles, mumps, rubella, varicella and hepatitis (unless Hepatitis B vaccine declination statement is signed), and have received tetanus /diptheria toxoid within the past 10 years.
-Students must receive a PPD within 6 months prior to the start of classes, and yearly thereafter if negative.
-If a student has a history of a positive PPD, documentation of a negative chest x-ray and/or treatment is required prior to entering SHTM.
+Students entering SHP must show proof of immunity to measles, mumps, rubella, varicella and hepatitis (unless Hepatitis B vaccine declination statement is signed) and have received the DTap toxoid within the past 10 years.
+Students must receive a PPD or QuantiFERON within 12 months prior to the start of classes, and yearly thereafter if negative.
+If a student has a history of a positive PPD, documentation of a negative chest x-ray and/or treatment and the SHP TB Symptom Questionnaire are required.
+Results and questionnaire are required to be uploaded to CastleBranch.